Explained: Turkey’s President Erdogan suffers setback in Istanbul Mayor’s elections

-Turkey’s President Recep Tayyip Erdogan has suffered a setback in the Istanbul Mayor’s elections, whose results were declared on Monday.
+Turkey’s President Recep Tayyip Erdogan has suffered a setback in the Istanbul Mayor’s elections, results of which were declared on Monday.
 The main opposition party candidate Ekrem Imamoglu defeated former Prime Minister Binali Yildirim, a close aide of Erdogan, in the elections.

 The poll outcome ends 25 years of AKP rule in Istanbul.
 What really muddied waters was the cancellation of the previous election outcome, in which the Opposition won.
 While Erdogan himself has said in the past “whoever wins Istanbul, wins Turkey”, this defeat is the first chink in his reign as he has ruled the country since 2003.